Paul Goebel (television personality)

-He attended the University of Arizona.
-He won the TV Land "Ultimate Fan Search".
-He is currently suffering from severe depression & anxiety which makes it difficult to leave his home.
+Early life

+Goebel was born in Flint, Michigan, and graduated from the University of Arizona in 1992.

 Acting career

 Beat the Geeks

 He starred on the game show Beat the Geeks as the TV Geek.
 On the show, contestants face off in trivia matches against "geeks" who are well-versed in music, movies, and television.

 Other roles

 Paul has been a contestant on the game shows Race to Escape, Greed and Win Ben Stein's Money.
 He has also guest starred on several television series, including Curb Your Enthusiasm, Will and Grace, Boston Common, and Roswell.

 He also had minor roles on numerous movies, including Not Another Teen Movie.

 Podcast

 Paul hosts his own podcast, "The Paul Goebel Show."
 In each episode, Paul invites a different comedian onto the show to discuss television, politics, and any other topic they decide on.

 Paul has appeared on other podcasts, such as "Never Not Funny," “Fandom Planet” and "Battleship Pretension".